5-Bit/eaglelist-designs/README.md

-# eaglelist-designs
+# EagleList Design docs

-This is a place to keep design documents for our projects
+This is a place to put design documentation required by our professor, as well as a place to record disussion on different ideas for the design.